Learning logic programs by combining programs: Experiments

 \item[\ale{}] \ale{} excels at learning many large non-recursive rules and should excel at the trains and IGGP tasks.
 Although \ale{} can learn recursive programs, it struggles to do so. \name{} and \ale{} use similar biases so the comparison can be considered reasonably fair.
 For instance, Figures \ref{fig:biasname} and \ref{fig:biasale} show the \name{} and \ale{} biases used for the Zendo tasks.

 \item[\metagol{}] \metagol{} is one of the few systems that can learn recursive Prolog programs. \metagol{} uses user-provided \emph{metarules} (program templates) to guide the search for a solution.
-We use the approximate universal set of metarules described by \citet{reduce}.
+We use an approximate universal set of metarules \cite{reduce}.
 However, these metarules are only sufficient to learn programs with literals of arity at most two, and so \metagol{} cannot solve many tasks we consider.

 \end{description}